Skip to Content

 • Fresh Garlic – Or substitute garlic powder.

-• Habanero pepper (deseeded) – Traditionally, scotch bonnet peppers are used, but feel free to use habaneros if they are easier to find in your area.
+• Habanero pepper (deseeded) – Usually, scotch bonnet peppers are used.
+However, you can use habaneros if they are easier to find.
 Add more for extra heat or omit seeds for a milder flavor.

 • Salt – Adjust to taste.